LorenaPujante/HospitalKG_Changes/README.md

 # HospitalKG_Changes
 In this repository, we present a slight modification to the knowledge graph (KG) with the domain model used as a basis in [10.1109/JBHI.2024.3417224](https://ieeexplore.ieee.org/document/10568325).
+This new KG has been used in [~~doi: TODO~~](NULL).

 The changes over the KG relate to the spatial dimension used to describe a hospital layout.
 Specifically, we have changed the edges that link the _Area_ nodes with their coordinates (_Unit_ [row] and _Block_ [column] nodes) over its _Floor_.